Master of Science in Occupational Therapy

 - Anatomy and Physiology II (with lab)

-Please note: Prerequisites will not be officially evaluated until applications are reviewed by the Occupational Therapy Admissions Committee.
-At that time, course descriptions, copy of syllabus and/or original transcripts may be requested.
+Note: Prerequisites will not be officially evaluated until applications are reviewed by the Occupational Therapy Admissions Committee.
+At that time, course descriptions, copy of the syllabus and/or original transcripts may be requested.

 Evaluation Criteria and Selection of Applicants